psychemedia/island-storynotes/nurseries_of_vice.md

 # Nurseries of Vice

-The context for this is a reference I happened across to a pamphlet entitled "Tempter and Tempted" which appears to have ranted against Newport oas a hotbed of vice corrupting the soldiers barracked at Parkhurst.
+The context for this is a reference I happened across to a pamphlet entitled "Tempter and Tempted" which appears to have ranted against Newport as a hotbed of vice corrupting the soldiers barracked at Parkhurst.
 A later pamphlet also became the subject of a libel case against local dignitary, F. Pittis.

 I still haven't managed to track down the pamphlet...